kintone-labs/kintone-js-sdk/docs/reference/authentication.md

 # Authentication

-Authentication module will be used by [Connection](../connection).
+ * Authentication module will be used by [Connection](../connection).
-This module allows authenticating with the Kintone app by password authenticator or API token authenticator.
-This module is also supported the basic authenticator.
+ * This module allows authenticating with the Kintone app by:
+    * Password Authentication
+    * API token authentication
+    * Basic authenticator

 !!! warning